Gingerbread Week Ideas for Social Emotional Learning in the Primary Classroom

 However, if you're wanting to avoid all sticky mess and make a massive difference, I've got the craft for you.
 This Gingerbread Chill Shack is the perfect craft that keeps giving that children can use over the holidays to help them regulate their emotions.

-After adding their own flare to their shack with the included build a gingerbread house accessories, they will then add in their own, or choose from the pre-written coping skills to add to the inside of their paper bag.
+After adding their own flair to their shack with the included build a gingerbread house accessories, they will then add in their own, or choose from the pre-written coping skills to add to the inside of their paper bag.

 This kindness suitcase activity was created because a) I wanted to give a student gift that didn't break the bank, and b) to set my community circles in the new year up to shift focus from what we did or where we went, to how we made people feel